rodolfostark/rentalx/README.md

 ## SOLID Principles

-RentalX is designed following the SOLID principles to demonstrate good software design practices:
+rentalx is designed following the SOLID principles to demonstrate good software design practices:

 -   **Single Responsibility Principle (SRP)**: Each module and class has a single responsibility.
 -   **Open/Closed Principle (OCP)**: The code is open for extension but closed for modification.